Causal Inference with High-dimensional Discrete Covariates: Prior Knowledge of Covariate Distribution

+Similar to the proof of Theorem \ref{thm:ate-minimax}, the proof of Theorem \ref{thm:ate-minimax-cova} relies on the method of fuzzy hypotheses \citep{Tsybakov2009} and the characterization of the following best 2D polynomial approximation error:

+Again, we lower bound the above quantity via a suitable $1$-dimensional subproblem, which simply sets $\mu = \epsilon/\pi$.
+The main difference from the proof of Theorem \ref{thm:ate-minimax} is that, instead of choosing $L \asymp \log n$, here we choose $L = O(1)$ to be a large constant.
+It turns out that the approximation error \eqref{eq:2D-approx-error} is lower bounded by a constant $c=c(\epsilon,L)>0$, and the two fuzzy hypotheses are statistically indistinguishable as long as $n\lesssim d^{1-\beta}$.

-where the constant behind ``$\gtrsim$" depends on $\beta, \epsilon$. \end{theorem} Theorem \ref{thm:ate-minimax-cova} establishes that the minimax rate for estimating $\psi_1$ is lower bounded away from zero within the regime $n\lesssim d^{1-\beta}$, provided the model class includes $\mathcal{D}^U(\epsilon)$ as a subclass.
+Theorem \ref{thm:ate-minimax-cova} establishes that the minimax rate for estimating $\psi_1$ is lower bounded away from zero within the regime $n\lesssim d^{1-\beta}$, provided the model class includes $\mathcal{D}^U(\epsilon)$ as a subclass.
 This result indicates that enhancing the estimation rate of $\psi_1$ by incorporating knowledge of the covariate distribution may not yield significant improvements when $n \lesssim d$.
 Specifically, achieving consistency in the scenario where $d/n^2 \rightarrow 0$—analogous to the situation of effect homogeneity discussed in Section \ref{sec:homogeneity}—is unattainable solely with insights into the covariate distribution.

 The negative result in Theorem \ref{thm:ate-minimax-cova} can be explained by the fact that the underlying measure of ATE estimation is the product of covariate distribution and propensity score, as shown in analyzing its second-order estimator \citep{robins2009quadratic,zeng2023efficient}.
-In observational studies where propensity score is unknown, it's hard to obtain nearly unbiased estimates of $p_k \mu_{1k}$ (the summand in $\psi_1$) with the observed data.
+In observational studies where the propensity score is unknown, it's hard to obtain nearly unbiased estimates of $p_k \mu_{1k}$ (the summand in $\psi_1$) with the observed data.
 One may write $p_k \mu_{1k} = p_k \pi_k \mu_{1k}/\pi_k$ with $p_k \pi_k \mu_{1k}$ unbiasedly estimable.
 The extra term $1/\pi_k$ could be approximated by a polynomial with possibly diverging degrees

 where $L= L_n$ determines the approximation error.
 Since the product $(p_k \pi_k)^j$ can be estimated unbiasedly and $p_k$ is known, this strategy could reduce the bias.
 However, this approach suffers from a large variance, particularly in situations where $n \lesssim d$.
 In fact, our construction in the proof of Theorem \ref{thm:ate-minimax-cova} indeed replies on the difficulty of approximating $1/\pi_k$ with a polynomial of $\pi_k$, thereby highlighting the fundamental barrier in ATE estimation even with information on the covariate distribution.